lee-man/ga-testing/README.md

 ## GA for EDT structure search
 * Using GA to search an optimal XOR matrix for EDT, which are more effective than random XOR matrix.

+### Consider the initialization of XORNet
+How to initialize the XORNet is important.
+Usually, we need the matrix to be orthogonal.
+And we might refer to this [Xavier Initialization paper](http://proceedings.mlr.press/v9/glorot10a/glorot10a.pdf).